-While the RA2 seeks a happy middle-ground between Caseta and lavish overkill of the RadioRA2, its price is far greater for the sake of 25 additional devices and up to four repeaters.
+While the RA2 Select seeks a happy middle-ground between Caseta and the lavish overkill of the RadioRA2, its price is far greater for the sake of 25 additional devices and up to four repeaters.
 Below, we’ll look at these two devices in detail to help you decide which product is ideal for your home and needs.

 Lutron Caseta vs. Lutron RA2 Select: Key Differences

 The difference between the RA2 Select and Caseta is drastic in price, range, and a few more subtle contrasts: